PrimaveraDeveloper/lithium/ref/hydrogen-2.0/AspNetCore.Webhooks.md

 )
 ```

-## Store subscriptions (`TableStorageWebhooksSubscriptionsService`)
+## Store subscriptions (`TableStorageSubscriptionsService`)

-The `TableStorageWebhooksSubscriptionsService` implements the `IWebhooksSubscriptionsService` using Table Storage.
-It stores subscriptions using 3 tables:
+The `TableStorageSubscriptionsService` implements the `ISubscriptionsService` using Table Storage.
+It stores subscriptions using 4 tables:

 - `WebhooksSubscriptions` - stores all the subscriptions.
 - `WebhooksSubscriptionsClients` - indexes the subscriptions per client application.
 - `WebhooksSubscriptionsEvents` - indexes the subscriptions per event name.

-## Publish webhooks events (`InProcessWebhooksService`)

-The `InProcessWebhooksService` implements the `IWebhooksService` using a background service.
+- `WebhooksFailing` - stores the webhook callback requests that failed.

-As stated before, when the webhooks builder is initialized only the subscriptions service is registered.
-This means that, to publish webhooks, the `IWebhooksService` needs to be registered using the builder.
+To store the subscriptions, the `ISubscriptionsService` needs to be registered using the builder.
 This is achieved using an extension method on `IWebhooksBuilder`:

 ```csharp
 IServiceCollection services = (...);